-The detection was made at a commercial premises during routine surveillance, as part of the national eradication programs for red imported fire ant (Solenopsis invicta) and browsing ant (Lepisiota frauenfeldi).
-Further surveillance of the infested property identified a nest with two queens in a large pile of green waste material.
+The detection was made at a commercial premises during routine surveillance, as part of national eradication programs for red imported fire ant (Solenopsis invicta) and browsing ant (Lepisiota frauenfeldi).

-Activities to manage the risk of spread are underway for all infestations.
-Tracing and treatment activities are ongoing.
-Movement restrictions are in place at some high-risk sites and will be considered for the remaining infested sites to prevent the transport and spread of this pest.
+Movement restrictions are in place at high-risk sites to prevent the transport and spread of this pest.

 Biosecurity and report

-Members of the community can help contain this ant by reporting any suspect sightings and taking care not to move the ant on goods, vehicles, or their clothes.
-Shipping containers, soil, mulch, fertiliser and other plant material can also be sources of the infestation.
+Members of the community can help contain exotic ant species by reporting any suspect sightings and taking care not to move ants on goods, vehicles or clothing.
+Shipping containers, soil, mulch, fertiliser and other plant material can also be sources of infestation.

 The further the ant spreads, the less chance there is to eradicate it.